MoyasiGinko/E-commerce-project/DOC.md

 - Provide options for automatic reordering through integration with suppliers.
 - Develop a dashboard for shop owners to view and manage low-stock alerts.

-### Sales Trends and Inventory Performance

-- Develop a reporting system to showcase sales trends over time.
-- Provide insights into the performance of each product in terms of sales.
-- Offer data-driven recommendations for restocking decisions based on sales data.

 ### Automated "Out of Stock" Marking

 - Implement an automatic system to mark products as "out of stock" when inventory is depleted.